-- A wind generating plant shall maintain a power factor within the range of 0.95 leading to 0.95 lagging, measured at the POI, if the Transmission Provider's System Impact Study shows that such a requirement is necessary to ensure safety or reliability. - 2.
-The System Impact Study will investigate pertinent demand, dispatch, and outage scenarios based on the defined study area that includes the proposed POI.
-The study will conform to the NERC Transmission System Planning Performance Requirements (TPL standards). - 3.
-The results of the System Impact Study (mentioned in Item 1 and 2 above) do not absolve the Generation Provider from its responsibility to demonstrate to the satisfaction of PSCo System Operations prior to the commercial in-service date that it can safely operate within the required power factor and voltage ranges. - 4.
+- 1. A wind generating plant shall maintain a power factor within the range of 0.95 leading to 0.95 lagging, measured at the POI, if the Transmission Provider's System Impact Study shows that such a requirement is necessary to ensure safety or reliability. - The System Impact Study will investigate pertinent demand, dispatch, and outage scenarios based on the defined study area that includes the proposed POI.
+The study will conform to the NERC Transmission System Planning Performance Requirements (TPL standards).

+- 3. The results of the System Impact Study (mentioned in Item 1 and 2 above) do not absolve the Generation Provider from its responsibility to demonstrate to the satisfaction of PSCo System Operations prior to the commercial in-service date that it can safely operate within the required power factor and voltage ranges. - 4.
 Reactive Power Control at the POI is the responsibility of the Generation Provider.
-Additional Generation Provider studies should be conducted by the Generation Provider to ensure that the facilities can meet the power factor control test and the voltage controller test when the facility is undergoing commissioning testing. - 5.
+Additional Generation Provider studies should be conducted by Generation Provider to ensure that the facilities can meet the power factor control test and the voltage controller test when the facility is undergoing commissioning testing. - 5.
 PSCo System Operations will require the Generation Provider to perform operational tests prior to commercial operation that would verify that the equipment installed by the Generation Provider meets operational requirements. - 6.
 It is the responsibility of the Generation Provider to determine what type of equipment (DVAR, added switched capacitors, SVC, reactors, etc.), the ratings (MVAR, voltage--34.5 kV or 230 kV), and the locations of those facilities that may be needed for acceptable performance during the commissioning testing. - 7.
 PSCo requires the Generation Provider to provide a single point of contact to coordinate compliance with the power factor and voltage regulation at the POI.
 The reactive flow at the end of 230 kV line near the POI will need to be controlled according to the Interconnection Guidelines.

-The WECC/NERC reliability criteria indicate that for planning purposes, voltages at all buses in the system should remain between 0.95 per unit to 1.05 per unit under system intact conditions.
-The Rocky Mountain Voltage Coordination Guidelines that were developed by the Voltage Coordination Guideline Subcommittee of the Colorado Coordinated Planning Group, indicate that for Region 8 (Metro Denver-Boulder-Ft.Lupton), the ideal voltage range for a regulating bus in Region 8 should be between 1.02 per unit and 1.03 per unit.
+The WECC/NERC reliability criteria indicate that it is necessary to maintain voltages at all buses in the system between 0.95 per unit to 1.05 per unit under operating conditions.
+In the Rocky Mountain Voltage Coordination Guidelines that were developed by the Voltage Coordination Guideline Subcommittee of the Colorado Coordinated Planning Group, the ideal voltage for a regulating bus must be greater than 1.02 per unit.
+Since Keenesburg is very close to the RMEC generating facility and would have direct impact on its reactive power reserve margin, it has been considered as a regulating bus.
 The voltage at the 230 kV bus at Keenesburg in the benchmark case with 300 MW of generation at Cedar Creek is 1.028 per unit.
 The GE units and DVARs at the 34.5 kV substation buses control the voltage at the 230 kV bus at the existing Cedar Creek facility to 1.025 per unit.